-- 7. a page is composed of a number of lines of characters; - 8. the characters forming a line occupy a number of positions called character positions; - 9. the active position is that character position in which the character about to be processed would appear if it were to be printed.
-The active position normally advances one character position at a time.
+- a) a page is composed of a number of lines of characters. - b) the characters forming a line occupy a number of positions called character positions; - c) the active position is that character position in which the character about to be processed would appear if it were to be printed.
+The active position normally advances one-character position at a time.